Bringing Japanese talent to the world! Nissan Art Award 2020 Grand Prix decided!

 * Ei Wada << Stateless Electromagnetic Orchestra: BC >> 2019

 An "electromagnetic musical instrument guide" is sent to five unfamiliar people living in different places, and a picture of a CRT TV, a fan, a radio-cassette, etc. assembled as a musical instrument and challenged to perform is exhibited as a video.
 While twisting his head, "Is this an instrument?", Everyone seems to have fun.

 .net / wp-content / uploads / 2020/08 / P1130156.jpg "alt =" "class =" alignleft size-full wp-image-225509 "width =" 1440 "height =" 1080 "/>

 It seems that some of the participants did not arrive as planned due to the Corona disaster, but it may be a contemporary art-like development that reflects the times.

 The last is Nobuko Tsuchiya's corner, which creates "sculptures" by combining familiar items such as wool, silicon, iron fragments, cotton, and plastic, and collected waste materials.

 It feels good to puyopuyo, but don't touch the work!

 Is it one work as a whole?
 However, it is impossible to capture the whole image in the camera, so I took pictures from various angles.
 (You can shoot freely in the hall!)
 As I searched for interesting angles, I felt like I was an artist, and it was a little fun.

-The venue, "Nissan Pavilion," is a facility where you can experience the future of mobility drawn by Nissan through various contents.
-Not only cars but also games and other entertaining exhibits are available, and admission is free!
+The venue, "Nissan Pavilio"N" is a facility where you can experience the future of mobility drawn by Nissan through various contents.
+Not only cars but also games and other entertainment exhibits are substantial, and admission is free!

-The "Nissan Pavilion" will be open for a limited time until October 23, 2020 (Friday), so be sure to visit.
+The "Nissan Pavilion" will be open for a limited time until October 23, 2020 (Friday), so be sure to visit it.